Fiscal and Economic

 House Amendment 2 to HR 2029 – Tax Extenders Act: YES.
 Called the "Protecting Americans from Tax Hikes Act" this 233-page bill provides a complex list of changes to the tax code.
 Once again, there is both good and bad.

 H.R.
 1314 – Bipartisan Budget Act of 2015: NO. M. Stanton Evans once observed that there are two parties in our country: the evil party and the stupid party, and when they adopt a bipartisan measure it is usually something evil and stupid.
+This deal replaces the budget that Congress enacted in May, which pointed the country back toward fiscal solvency, with a plan that puts us on a trajectory that never balances.

 Washington, D.C. – The House of Representatives today passed H.R.
 692 by Congressman Tom McClintock on a vote of 235 to 194.
 The legislation guarantees the sovereign debt of the United States Government by authorizing the Treasury Secretary to continue to borrow to pay interest and principal on the debt, even in the event of complete gridlock in Washington.